Natural History Museum, London: Natural History Museum at Tring

 The NHM also has an outpost in Tring, Hertfordshire, built by local eccentric Lionel Walter Rothschild.
 The NHM took ownership in 1938.
 In 2007, the museum announced that the name would be changed to the Natural History Museum at Tring, though the older name, the Walter Rothschild Zoological Museum, is still in widespread use.

-Move of collections to Harwell and Shinfield
+Move of collections to Harwell or Shinfield

-There has been some discussion of plans to move major parts of the collections to sites in Harwell (which was abandoned) and then to Shinfield, Berkshire.
-These plans have been heavily criticized, together with the overall departure of the strategic direction of the museum.
+There has been some discussion of plans to move major parts of the collections to a site in Harwell (which was abandoned) and then to the Thames Valley Science Park in Shinfield, Berkshire.
+These plans have been criticised, together with the overall departure of the strategic direction of the museum.
+Construction of the Shinfield facility began in 2025.
+It is expected to be completed in 2027, with an opening date of 2031.